Facebook logo

 The Process of Getting a Dental Crown

 Having a dental crown placed is relatively straightforward.
 It can usually be completed in just two visits to our practice.
 The first step involves examining your smile to ensure that a dental crown is the best solution for you.
 Once this is confirmed by your dentist, a thin layer of the enamel needs to be removed.
 This creates room for the crown to fit comfortably in the mouth and appear natural.
-An impression is then taken and sent to a dental laboratory where your crown will be crafted.
+“No goo” digital impressions using iTero is then taken and sent to a dental laboratory where your crown will be crafted.

 The Benefits of Getting a Dental Crown